 About Shawna

-Shawna Anderson is a mother, grandmother, and small business owner who has lived, worked, and served across Pottawattamie County for decades.
-She is running for Pottawattamie County Supervisor to protect local families, land, water, and county resources with steady, practical leadership.
+I’m a mother, grandmother, and small business owner who has lived, worked, and served across Pottawattamie County for decades.
+I’m running for Pottawattamie County Supervisor to protect local families, land, water, and county resources with steady, practical leadership.

 A local voice for Pottawattamie County families

-Shawna and her husband bought their first home in Council Bluffs in 2000, and she has owned and operated a salon in Council Bluffs since 2009.
-Through her business, she has built relationships with clients from Council Bluffs, small towns, and unincorporated parts of the county, giving her a direct understanding of the concerns families bring into everyday conversation.
+My husband and I bought our first home in Council Bluffs in 2000, and I have owned and operated a salon in Council Bluffs since 2009.
+Through that business, I have built relationships with clients from Council Bluffs, small towns, and unincorporated parts of the county, giving me a direct understanding of the concerns families bring into everyday conversation.

-After leaving Council Bluffs, her family moved outside Oakland in 2007, where they still live today.
-That experience has given Shawna a grounded view of both the urban and rural sides of Pottawattamie County, from neighborhood services and small-business needs to rural infrastructure, schools, and emergency response.
+After leaving Council Bluffs, my family moved outside Oakland in 2007, where we still live today.
+That experience has given me a grounded view of both the urban and rural sides of Pottawattamie County, from neighborhood services and small-business needs to rural infrastructure, schools, and emergency response.

 Community Involvement